-Trump Gets ‘Toe Tagged & Bagged By Black Twitter’ Says ‘The Root’ After Tweets About Racism
+Trump Gets ‘Toe Tagged & Bagged By Black Twitter’ According To ‘The Root’ After Tweets About Racism

-In terms of odd and awkward juxtapositions on Twitter, Jay Connor of The Root weighed in on his observations of Donald Trump’s comments about the racial meltdown in Virginia politics with accusations of politicians appearing in blackface and the Lieutenant Governor accused of sexual assault.
+In terms of odd and awkward juxtapositions on Twitter, Jay Connor of the Root weighed in on his observations of Donald Trump’s comments about the racial meltdown in Virginia politics with accusations of politicians appearing in blackface and the Lieutenant Governor accused of sexual assault.

-Connor commented that of all the people who “should never speak up for black folks” Trump is definitely up there along with his oldest son, Don Jr. But on Twitter this morning, the president took up the black cause commenting that: “African Americans are very angry at the double standard on full display in Virginia!”
+Connor commented that of all the people who “should never speak up for black folks,” Trump is definitely up there along with his oldest son, Don Jr. But on Twitter this morning, the president took up the black cause commenting that, “African Americans are very angry at the double standard on full display in Virginia!”

 Connor said that the president had to resist the urge to say “The Blacks” instead of African Americans.

-But in The Root article, Conner says that Black Twitter wasn’t having it, pointing out Trump’s hypocrisy in pointing out racism and racial insensitivity in any other person.
+But in the Root article, Conner says that Black Twitter wasn’t having it, pointing out Trump’s hypocrisy in pointing out racism and racial insensitivity in any other person.

-Director Ava DuVernay shared a meme with a caption that read: “The Lord is testing me,” while others referenced Trump’s racist policies at the border, his involvement in tweeting about the Central Park Five and comments about Native Americans from calling Elizabeth Warren Pochohantas and referencing the Trail of Tears on Twitter yesterday.
+Director Ava DuVernay shared a meme with a caption that read, “The Lord is testing me,” while others referenced Trump’s racist policies at the border, his involvement in tweeting about the Central Park Five and comments about Native Americans from calling Elizabeth Warren Pochohantas and referencing the Trail of Tears on Twitter yesterday.

 GLC claims Kanye’s done wearing the MAGA hat: https://t.co/JJfuFXD9tt pic.twitter.com/nGrxJYaqat